How to Make a Budget That Works For You [2024]

 Now, look at the number you got from subtracting your expenses from your income.

 Is it a positive number?
 If so, that’s awesome.
-It means you’re spending less than you earn and that’s one of the keys to financial security.
+It means you’re living below your means and that’s one of the keys to financial security.

 So how do you fix it?